 Most websites that have user accounts and store information about their users (like your Amazon account storing your name, address, birth date, etc) store the data in an SQL database.
 This is usually a web-based database that the website calls to, queries, and delivers your details when you sign in.
 More often than not, unless it’s online banking, these details will never be stored encrypted and so if the SQL file was accessed, the content could be clearly read.

-Social media sites that are used for your organisation also fall under GDPR.
+Social media sites that are used for your organization also fall under GDPR Compliant.
 Whilst you don’t need to seek permission from each person who ‘likes’ your page or ‘follows’ you, ensure that any information gathered directly from people with whom you interact on these sites is handled relative to the GDPR privacy guidelines.
-If you’ve had a chat using Facebook Messenger with someone about an enquiry, ensure the chat history is completely deleted when it’s done.
+If you’ve had a chat using Facebook Messenger with someone about an inquiry, ensure the chat history is completely deleted when it’s done.
 Get the person to email you to enable you to hold the formal connection outside of a social media channel.

-You must enable the anonymisation option in Google Analytics to properly conform to GDPR.
-Google Analytics records user’s IP addresses in visitor reports and this is deemed as ‘identifiable information ‘.
+You must enable the anonymization option in Google Analytics to properly conform to GDPR Compliant.
+Google Analytics records users’ IP addresses in visitor reports and this is deemed as ‘identifiable information ‘.
 You don’t really need it so turn it off.
 What’s not fully clear right now is how this will affect geographic reports.
-We’ll update on this in the coming months.
+We’ll update you on this in the coming months.